-A Health Reimbursement Arrangement (HRA) is a self-insured medical plan that becomes a component part of the employer’s group medical insurance.
-Together Federal law requires that terminating employees be give the right to extend coverage for a period of time.
-Determining the premium for the insured element of the plan is easy.
+A Health Reimbursement Arrangement (HRA) is a self-insured medical plan that becomes an integrated component of the employer’s group medical insurance.
+Federal law requires that terminating employees be give the right to extend coverage for a period of time.
+Determining the COBRA premium for the group health plan’s part of the plan is easy.
 It is the billed amount from your group medical carrier.
 Calculating the additional premium to be charged for the HRA element is a little different.

 An employer offering an HRA should add to the fully insured premium an extra amount for the HRA benefit.
 Taking total claims experience from the prior plan year as a percentage of the maximum liability of the group as a whole and dividing that number into a monthly amount calculates this extra amount.